Monty/IMDb_xref/README.md

 get unexpected results in a complex query, check it to see if you mistyped a search term.

-The "Principal cast & crew" section contains all rows with a match for **any** term.
+The "Top 50 cast & crew members in IMDb billing order" section contains all rows with a match for **any** term.
 It can be quite long for complex queries.

 The "... listed in more than one" section contains only rows with names found in more than one show.
 It can be empty.

-Selecting #2 `Find shows, then list only cast & crew members they share` will hide the "Principal cast & crew" section.
+Selecting #2 `Find shows, then list only cast & crew members they share` will hide the "Top 50 cast & crew members" section.
 Running identical queries using #1 and #2 will give you an understanding of when each is useful.

-Menu selections #4 and #5 search for principal cast and crew members instead of show titles.
+Menu selections #4 and #5 search for cast and crew members instead of show titles.
 Results should be self-explanatory.

 ### Cross-reference saved shows